RedFlame2112/CSAW-CTF-Quals-2024-Writeups/Is there an echo?/SOL.md

 > *Echo hiding introduces changes to the cover audio that are characteristic of environmental conditions rather than random noise, thus it is robust in light of many lossy data compression algorithms.*

-in summary, the idea behind Echo hiding is to encode information by manipulating certain characteristics of echoes, like delay time, amplitude, or phase, in a way that doesn't significantly degrade the quality of the original audio.
+In summary, the idea behind Echo hiding is to encode information by manipulating certain characteristics of echoes, like delay time, amplitude, or phase, in a way that doesn't significantly degrade the quality of the original audio.
 The four main echo parameters are:
 - the beginning amplitude
 - the decay rate
 - the "zero" offset